-- Tactical adaptation: This involves modifying production practices within the current system, which in horticulture might involve different sprays, irrigation practices, pest management strategies, or pruning practices. - Strategic adaptation: At this second level, a change is made to the current production system in a substantive way which in horticulture might mean a change in cultivar, a change to the tree/vine support trellising system, or the installation of netting for hail protection or shade.
-As discussed above, climate change is expected to impact on current kiwifruit cultivars.
-In response to this, the kiwifruit industry's cultivar development programme is considering traits that will deliver new cultivars that are better suited to a changing climate.
-The includes a focus on greater pest and disease resistance and no reliance on bud-break enhancers. - Transformational adaptation: At the highest level, adaptation involves adoption of a new production system, or a change in the location of the industry.
-In horticulture, this could be the development of new plantings of a new crop in a new region, or new plantings of an existing crop in a different region.
-This would also result in infrastructural changes.
-Potentially, climate change could see kiwifruit being grown in parts of New Zealand where it currently isn't due to the climate in those areas becoming more favourable for kiwifruit.
+• Tactical adaptation: This involves modifying production practices within the current system, such as using different sprays, irrigation practices, pest management strategies, or pruning practices.

+- Strategic adaptation: A change is made to the current production system in a substantive way which may mean a change in cultivar, a change to the vine support trellising system, or the installation of netting for hail protection or shade.
+Zespri's assessment of new varieties in the industry's cultivar development programme considers traits related to climate change, such as greater pest and disease resistance and no reliance on bud-break enhancers. - Transformational adaptation: Involves adoption of a new production system, or a change in the location of the industry.
+Climate change could see kiwifruit being grown in parts of New Zealand where it currently isn't because of the climate in those areas becoming more favourable for kiwifruit.
 Other factors like soil and water availability would need to be favourable too to support this.